rockthejvm/rockthejvm-site/src/content/articles/refined-types-in-scala.md

 libraryDependencies += "eu.timepit" %% "refined" % "0.9.15"
 ```

-(of course, if you want a newer version, check the library's <a href="https://github.com/fthomas/refined/releases">releases page on GitHub</a>)
+(of course, if you want a newer version, check the library's [releases page on GitHub](https://github.com/fthomas/refined/releases))

 Refined is a small library for Scala that wants to help us avoid this kind of preventable crashes at compile time.
 We can leverage the power of the Scala compiler to validate certain predicates before our application has the chance to run and ruin our day.
 Let's start with something simple.
 Say we're using only positive numbers in our application, but there's no such thing as a positive integer type.
 We can use a refined type over Int, to enforce that the number is positive: